Use oak blocks in extract making for added flavor, a smoother finish and less "medicinal" alcohol taste.

 Makers of the world's finest wines and spirits have perfected the use of oak in the development of their products.
 Indeed, the oak cask where the spirit is stored contributes as much to the development of elegant and complex tastes as the origin of the barley, grapes and wheat.
 A quick online review of many of the finest spirits in the world leads you to these descriptions:

-Oak is more than just a storage vehicle for fine spirits and wines, it's a flavor enhancer that adds compounds that include aromas of vanilla, clove, smoke and even coconut, which makes the taste smoother and less astringent.
+Oak is more than just a storage vehicle for fine spirits and wines, it's a flavor enhancer that adds compounds that include aromas of vanilla, clove, smoke, dried fruit and even coconut, which makes the taste smoother and less astringent.
 This is why oak has become the primary wood of cask makers over thousands of years of experimentation within fine spirit development.

 There are multiple ways that you can incorporate oak into extract making, and the "right way" is entirely up to you.

-- Some extract makers add oak blocks to their finished extracts for 2-4 weeks simply to mitigate any remaining "alcohol taste" (often described as medicinal) from their extracts.
+- Some extract makers add oak blocks to their finished extracts for just a few days and up to a few weeks simply to mitigate any remaining "alcohol taste" (often described as medicinal) from their extracts.

 - Some extract makers add oak blocks at the start of extraction for 1-3 months so that the natural tastes of the oak can permeate the extract and blend with the vanilla beans or other components used in their extract making.